Crisstuff/ceepGithubStreak/README.md

 - crontab -e
 - bash

+### How it works
+- This project uses crontab to set a rimainder to run this script once every day
+- The `script.sh` file contains a bash script that opens the `README.md` file and types a massage to <b> Ceep Github streak </b> 🎉
+- The script also count's the Total conunt and + 1 for each time it runs

 # Version for Linux & Mac OS
 ## How to set this up on a raspberry pi 5

 ## How to sett this up in general
 1. Clone this repositorry
+2. Open the project and type this in the terminal vindow `pwd` | This will show the file path to your project `copy the file path`
+3. Now type this in the terminal window `crontab -e` | Navigate to the part where it says `sdakfndjsa`
+4. Then type in `00 00 * * *` & `your file path`

+   After you have done this it should look something like this | `00 00 * * * /path/to/your/script.sh`

+5. Now you`ll just have to have your machene run constantly and the scipt will run 00:00 every day 👍